 Museum of the History of Riga and Navigation

-This is the oldest public museum in Latvia and one of the oldest in Europe, the origin of which dates back to 1773.
-The Museum's 16 exposition halls tell of the creation and development of Riga over more than 800 years, as well as shipping in the territory of Latvia from the 10th century until today.
+Founded in 1773, the Museum of the History of Riga and Navigation is the oldest public museum in Latvia and among the oldest in Europe.
+Its 16 exhibition halls present the story of Riga’s development over more than 800 years, alongside the history of shipping in the territory of Latvia from the 10th century to the present day.

-One can view a unique historical legacy in the exhibitions, including ancient Latvian ornaments, tools and weapons, a 13th century "Riga ship", weights and measures from the time of the Hanseatic League, the sword of the Riga executioner, the world’s smallest photo camera MINOX, outstanding artefacts made by Riga silversmiths, one of Riga’s ancient wonders — "Lielais Kristaps" (Great Kristaps), and much more.
+The exhibitions feature a rich and unique collection of artefacts, including ancient Latvian jewellery, tools and weapons, a 13th-century “Riga ship,” and weights and measures from the Hanseatic era.
+Visitors can also see the sword of the Riga executioner, the world’s smallest camera MINOX, fine works by Riga silversmiths, and the legendary figure “Lielais Kristaps” (Great Kristaps), one of the city’s most iconic symbols.

 This website uses mandatory cookies.With your consent, cookies necessary for statistics and marketing may also be used on this website.